 The aedifion Edge Device is an industrial PC enabling data connection between local devices as well as local data sources and the aedifion.io cloud platform.
-It uses most IP based industry bus communication standards and is able to automatically ingest data from your plant, building or district using auto-discovery of all available datapoints and devices for easy set-up.
+It supports most IP-based industry bus communication standards and is able to automatically ingest data from your plant, building or district using auto-discovery of all available datapoints and devices for easy set-up.

 The Edge Device operation is fully plug-and-play from the customer perspective.
-Once connected to the internet, the Edge Device connects to the aedifion.io platform where aedifion's staff take care of its configuration.
+Once connected to the internet, the Edge Device registers with the aedifion.io platform and aedifion staff carries out all necessary configuration remotely.

 Figure 1: aedifion's Edge Device

-The aedifion Edge Device can speak to a variety of third-party systems via standardized protocols and APIs.
+The aedifion Edge Device can communicate with a variety of third-party systems via standardized protocols and APIs.
 These are integrated as plugins which are divided into four categories:

 Figure 1: Plugin architecture of the Edge Device